-- The mean and median are in favour of male staff for both Uniformed and Support staff. - The main contribution to our Gender Pay Gap is the predominance of male staff across all Uniformed ranks with less female staff in the senior Uniformed roles. - Results over the period 2019 to 2020 show there has been a slight improvement in the Gender Pay Gap for both Uniformed and Support staff in 2020, where the percentage point has improved by 1.9% and 3.0% respectively from the previous year. - The improvement is due to an increased intake of female Trainee Firefighters and female Support staff in higher grades, which has had a positive outcome on both mean and median for all occupational groups.
+- The mean and median are in favour of male staff for both Uniformed and Support staff. - The main contribution to our Gender Pay Gap is the predominance of male staff across all Uniformed ranks with less female staff in the senior Uniformed roles. - Results over the period 2020 to 2021 show there has been a slight improvement in the Gender Pay Gap for Uniformed in 2021, where the percentage point has improved by 1.78% and a slight deterioration for Support staff of 1.76% from the previous year. - The improvement is due to an increased intake of female Trainee Firefighters and development into higher ranked roles which has had a positive outcome on both mean and median for Uniformed Staff.
 Over time it is hoped that with promotion of these new female recruits into more senior roles will rebalance the lack of females in the senior Uniformed roles.